INTERNAL STRUCTURES OF PLANT ROOTS, STEMS AND LEAVES

 Region of Maturation or Differentiation

 The enlarged cells undergo changes to become the specialized primary tissues.
+Root hairs, which increase the surface area for water and nutrient absorption, also form in this zone.
 Primary tissues include epidermis, cortex and vascular system.

 dicotyledon root and monocotyledon root